szhu57/szhu57.github.io/_posts/2015-03-03-frontend-guide.md

 ## JavaScript

-### Performance
+### Performance 性能

 Favor readability, correctness and expressiveness over performance.
 JavaScript will basically never be your performance bottleneck.
 Optimize things like image compression, network access and DOM reflows instead.
 If you remember just one guideline from this document, choose this one.

 	// bad (albeit way faster)
 	const arr = [1, 2, 3, 4];